-- Measurement of provider performance against national standards.
+- Provider performance against national standards.

-- Member/provider complaints and grievances.
+- Member/provider surveys, complaints, and grievances.

 Two tools used to measure the plan’s performance include:

-- Consumer Assessment of Healthcare Provider and Systems (CAHPS®)
+- Consumer Assessment of Healthcare Provider and Systems (CAHPS)

 - A survey that asks individuals and families about the health care they are receiving.